Crucifixion of Jesus: Medical aspects

-In 1847, based on the reference in the Gospel of John to blood and water coming out when Jesus' side was pierced with a spear, physician William Stroud proposed the ruptured heart theory of the cause of Christ's death which influenced a number of other people.
+In 1847, physician William Stroud proposed the ruptured heart theory as the cause of Jesus' death, drawing on the reference in the Gospel of John to blood and water flowing from his side when pierced with a spear; this early theory went on to influence a number of others.

-The cardiovascular collapse theory is a prevalent modern explanation and suggests that Jesus died of profound shock.
-According to this theory, the scourging, the beatings, and the fixing to the cross left Jesus dehydrated, weak, and critically ill and this led to cardiovascular collapse.
+The cardiovascular collapse theory is a prevalent modern explanation that proposes that Jesus died of profound shock.
+According to this theory, the scourging, the beatings, and the nailing to the cross left Jesus dehydrated, weak, and critically ill and this led to cardiovascular collapse.

-Writing in the Journal of the American Medical Association, physician William Edwards and his colleagues supported the combined cardiovascular collapse (via hypovolemic shock) and exhaustion asphyxia theories, assuming that the flow of water from the side of Jesus described in the Gospel of John was pericardial fluid.
+In 1986, physician William Edwards and his colleagues, writing in the Journal of the American Medical Association, supported the combined cardiovascular collapse (via hypovolemic shock) and exhaustion asphyxia theories, interpreting the flow of water from Jesus' side described in the Gospel of John was pericardial fluid.

 In his book The Crucifixion of Jesus, physician and forensic pathologist Frederick Zugibe studied the likely circumstances of the death of Jesus in great detail.
 Zugibe carried out a number of experiments over several years to test his theories while he was a medical examiner.
 These studies included experiments in which volunteers with specific weights were hanging at specific angles and the amount of pull on each hand was measured, in cases where the feet were also secured or not.
 In these cases the amount of pull and the corresponding pain was found to be significant.

 Pierre Barbet, a French physician, and the chief surgeon at Saint Joseph's Hospital in Paris, hypothesized that Jesus relaxed his muscles to obtain enough air to utter his last words, in the face of exhaustion asphyxia.
 Some of Barbet's theories, such as the location of nails, are disputed by Zugibe.

-Orthopedic surgeon Keith Maxwell not only analyzed the medical aspects of the crucifixion, but also looked back at how Jesus could have carried the cross all the way along Via Dolorosa.
+Orthopedic surgeon Keith Maxwell not only analyzed the medical aspects of the crucifixion, but also considered the physical strain involved in Jesus carrying the cross along the Via Dolorosa.

 In 2003, historians F. P. Retief and L. Cilliers reviewed the history and pathology of crucifixion as performed by the Romans and suggested that the cause of death was often a combination of factors.
 They also state that Roman guards were prohibited from leaving the scene until death had occurred.

 Theological significance

 Adoration of the Mystic Lamb (detail of the Ghent Altarpiece, Jan van Eyck, c.
 1432).
 Christ is represented as the sacrificial Lamb of God.

 Christians believe that Jesus' death was instrumental in restoring humankind to relationship with God.
-Christians believe that through Jesus' death and resurrection people are reunited with God and receive new joy and power in this life as well as eternal life.
+Christians believe that through Jesus' death and resurrection, people may be reconciled with God and receive both joy and power in this life and eternal life.
 Thus the crucifixion of Jesus along with his resurrection restores access to a vibrant experience of God's presence, love and grace as well as the confidence of eternal life.